tommeswick/phase_field_fracture_optimal_control/paper.md

    (i.e, Section 4.4 Creating new examples)
    to set up all environment variables (for finding deal.II and DOpElib) correctly. \
    Then: build, compile, run as described in Section 4.4 of the dopelib manual.
+   To this end, building and compiling yields the executable JCP_5_1_1 that can be run in the (Linux) terminal via ./JCP_5_1_1 by taking implicitly the parameter file dope.prm into account.

-4. The results of this code (see local folder Results/ ) should then reproduce Example 1 (Section 5.1.1) of [@JCP2022]
+4. The results of this code (see local folder Results/ (this name given in dope.prm (bottom), which can be thus changed when multiple simulations shall be run simultaneously) ) should then reproduce Example 1 (Section 5.1.1) of [@JCP2022]

 # References